AllCAPs788/Extract_Transform_Load_Guns/Readme.md

 3. Using `<engine.table_names()>`, we made sure that our SQL database has the right table columns before we exported our Jupyter information to **guns_db**.
 4. Finally, we exported our Jupyter code to pgAdmin using a `<.to_sql>` line from sqlalchemy onto our SQL table, [**guns.sql**](https://github.com/AllCAPs788/ETL_group_7/blob/master/guns.sql).

+## Final Analysis

+From our **guns_db** database, we found that guns were primarily stolen from the residences of gun owners.
+Most of these firearms were not recovered or were listed as "No Record".

+All of the weapons in the dataset were hand guns, and the most popular brands were Glock, Taurus, and Smith and Wesson.